What to Do About Stalled Sales

 1. Extend Your Network

 Get closer to your prospect by connecting with the right people.
+Business meetings, LinkedIn, conferences, and webinars – they all offer the chance to network with others who work in your prospect’s business.

-2. Give Them Something Worthwhile
+2. Follow Up with Something Worthwhile

 3. Lay Your Cards on the Table

-If you haven’t been able to get a commitment, then try sending a straightforward message along the lines of asking for an honest assessment and feedback on where you may have gone wrong with your proposal.
+If you haven’t been able to get a commitment, try sending a straightforward message along the lines of asking for an honest assessment and feedback on where you may have gone wrong with your proposal.

 4. Give Them Proof

-Consider passing along favorable social media attention, product reviews, case studies, a press mention, or even stats on number of customers and usage data.
-All of these could be just what your prospect needs to put their mind at ease.
+For example, consider passing along favorable social media attention, product reviews, case studies, a press mention, or even stats on number of customers and usage data.

 Image attribution